KimNorgaard/go-maml/README.md

 ## Features

 *   Familiar `Marshal`/`Unmarshal`/`NewEncoder`/`NewDecoder` interface.
-*   Supports all Go types.
+*   Full support for `maml.Marshaler` and `maml.Unmarshaler` interfaces.
-*   Struct tags.
+*   Struct tags for custom field mapping (`maml:"key,omitempty"`).
-*   Provides structured errors with line and column numbers.
+*   Provides structured parse errors with line and column numbers.
+*   Configurable encoding options, such as indentation.

 ## Roadmap

-The project is currently under development.
+The core library is stable and the feature set is complete.
+Future work may include performance optimizations or additional tooling.

 ## Contributing